Director Dee Rees Explores Racism In Post-War Mississippi In 'Mudbound'

 GROSS: So, Dee Rees, what did you have to do to get in that mindset of that kind of violence of country life?

-REES: Yeah, so this passage was one of my favorite from Hillary's book because it set such a tone for the world, as you mentioned, like, the easiness of death is just, like, a speed of life.
-Like, I want the characters and the world to move with the speed of life.
-And I'm looking at the indifference of nature where, you know, it seems that nature is working against them, but in fact, it's just that nature is indifferent to them.
+REES: Yeah, so this passage was one of my favorite from Hillary's book because it set such a tone for the world, as you mentioned, like, the easiness of death.
+I'm looking at the indifference of nature where, you know, it seems that nature is working against them, but in fact, it's just that nature is indifferent to them.

 GROSS: I know one of your grandmothers, or maybe it was your great-grandmother, kept a journal.
 Tell me who it was and also if you were able to use anything from her to help you understand the characters you were writing about in the era you were writing about.